dsaidgovsg/terraform-modules/modules/td-agent/README.md

 ...
 ```

-You should copy your `td-agent` configuration file into `/etc/td-agent/td-agent.conf`, and run
-`/opt/run-td-agent --type <service_type>` in the user data to start the service with the custom
-configuration.

-If you wish to apply interpolation from `consul-template`, you may instead copy the configuration
-file to `/etc/td-agent/td-agent.conf.template`. `run-td-agent` will automatically detect this file
-and apply template interpolation, unless `--skip-template` is explicitly set for `run-td-agent`.

-## Additional Server Types
+## Additional Server Types or Custom User Data

 If you have a new "server type" or a different category of servers to forward logs, you can make
-use of the automated bootstrap and configuration that this repository.
+use of the automated bootstrap and configuration from this repository.
 You can always configure
 `td-agent` manually if you elect not to do so.

 For example, you might want to add a separate cluster of [Nomad clients](../nomad-clients)